Venezuela’s Maduro: US triggered massive blackout

 Guaidó in January declared Maduro’s last election a fraud and cited his role as leader of the National Assembly as giving him powers to oust Maduro and hold new elections.
 Guaido then in April led a failed military uprising.

-Venezuelan officials also say the U.S. has twice sent a spy plane into its airspace within the last week.
+Venezuelan officials also say the U.S. twice within the last week has sent a spy plane into its airspace.
 In one case, a Venezuelan fighter jet intercepted it, which U.S. officials say put the plane’s crew in danger and threating its mission conducted while flying in international airspace.

+Cuba said the U.S. plan to overthrow Maduro is a failure and Cuba is unshaken in its support for the Venezuelan leader.
+The U.S. has been imposing new sanctions on Cuba with the stated purpose of forcing the Communist island to cut back its support for Maduro.

+U.S. Secretary of State Mike Pompeo “is trying to disguise the failure of the U.S. plan to intervene in Venezuela with slander and unbelievable excuses,” Cuban Foreign Minister Bruno Rodriguez said Wednesday after meeting with Russian Foreign Minister Sergey Lavrov.
+“Cuba’s cooperation with the Bolivarian Republic of Venezuela is unshaken.”